-To append an element to an array in JavaScript, use the array.push() method.
-JavaScript array push() is a built-in method to insert or append an element to the array.
+To append an element to an array in JavaScript, you can use the “array.push()” method.
+The array push() method inserts or appends an element to the array.
+It adds new elements to the end of an array and returns the new length.

 let se_education = ["Otis", "Maeve", "Eric", "Adam"];